Lifestyle Change as Treatment for Screen Overuse

 It takes commitment to change your life.
 Not only do you have to stop current behaviors, you have to find replacement behaviors which serve a similar purpose.
-Effective treatment for video game addiction and related technology overuse issues should always target the reason for the overuse habit and a health replacement behavior.
+Effective treatment for video game addiction and related technology overuse issues should always target the reason for the overuse habit and a healthy replacement behavior.

 For example, campers that were playing 4+ hours of video games per week will need to find new ways to occupy their time.
 Campers that were overusing social media will need to find new ways to interact and socialize- or to fill the void in their life social media was filling.
 Treatment for video game addiction and related tech overuse issues for teens is best achieved by creating a total lifestyle change.
 If a young person was using gaming to fight boredom and socialize, they might join a sports team for example to meet these same needs.

 When it comes to the effect digital media has on our lifestyles, here are the facts: